girirajanlab/CN_Learn/README.md

     b) REF_GENOME       : Replace 'TBD' with the full path of the reference genome file.

     c) SW_DIR           : This path is set to the directory inside the Docker image.
-If you are NOT using docker, update this path to the location of the directory in the local file system.
+If you are NOT using docker, please update this path to the location of the directory in the local file system.

     d) DOCKER_INDICATOR : This parameter is set to 'Y' by default.
-If you choose NOT to use Docker and prefer to use locally installed softwares, update this parameter to 'N' prior to running rest of the steps.
+If you choose NOT to use Docker and prefer to use locally installed softwares, pelase update this parameter to 'N' prior to running rest of the steps.